A proposal for measuring photon temporal coherence in continuum radiation: The experimental basis

-We consider then our continuum source to be a mixture of such photons over a continuous range of wavelengths.
-The photons are detected using a screen of small photon detectors.
-Thus, when a photon reaches the screen, one of these detectors is triggered and its position, $y$, at the screen recorded as being that of the triggered detector.
+We consider then our continuum source as consisting of a mixture of such photons over a continuous range of wavelengths.
+With the usual setup, the photons are detected using a screen of small photon detectors, such as the CCDs in current use, or, as in the early experiments, using a photographic plate as the detector screen.
+Thus, when a photon reaches the screen and is absorbed, a detector is triggered and the detector's position, $y$, is registered, graphically, as a detection on the screen.